 Economic downturns are hard to predict but we can be confident that they will happen.
 Build a resiliency plan now so that you’re ready for when a downtown occurs.
-Join me to learn how your organization can leverage technology to develop a resiliency strategy to emerge from COVID-19 stronger than ever.
+Join me to learn how organizations leveraged technology to develop a resiliency strategy to emerge from a crisis, whether a global pandemic or recession, stronger than ever.

 During the session, you’ll explore concepts in: